What is a package drop test?

 See Saving money thanks to better packaging and How to test the protection of your products during transport for advice from an experienced packaging engineer.

-Do I need to run this test?
+Do I need to run a drop test?

 If you are shipping fragile or high-value products that cannot withstand rough treatment, or your products are likely to be rejected by customers if not in perfect condition, then a carton drop test like this is a good option to request QC inspectors to do.